This post originally appeared on LinkedIn, written by Jim Hetzel, Head of Product Management- Air Operations at Cirium.

 Use it for operations analysis to pinpoint improvement projects

-The beauty of living in the age of big data is that is allows airlines to take a deeper look at what they can change to impact on-time performance.
-Airlines can create visibility to flag operations issues by building on-time metrics into their performance tracking.
-Monitoring on-time performance by route, by airport, and by aircraft, allows airlines to use data analytics to bring the obviously low hanging fruit to the forefront and make quick changes to gradually improve their operations.
-Many of the most data-driven airlines hold weekly operational leadership meetings where team members from divisions across the airline gather to analyze individual details that had an impact on on-time performance.
+The beauty of living in the age of big data is that is allows airlines and airports to take a deeper look at what they can change to impact on-time performance.
+Airlines and airports can create visibility to flag operations issues by building on-time metrics into their performance tracking.
+Monitoring on-time performance by route, by airport, and by aircraft, allows airlines and airports to use data analytics to bring the obviously low hanging fruit to the forefront and make quick changes to gradually improve their operations.
+Many of the most data-driven airlines and airports hold weekly operational leadership meetings where team members from divisions across the airline gather to analyze individual details that had an impact on on-time performance.

-View a free interactive report at FlightStats, by Cirium, to take a more detailed look at how airlines stack up.
+View the 2019 On-Time Performance Review to take a more detailed look at how airlines and airports stack up.

 On-time performance data can help you understand the performance of your network and codeshare partners.
-This is important because when a traveler buys a ticket for a flight that is operated by a partner, they’re still going to blame your airline any delays.
 Be diligent about evaluating partner performance or thinking strategically about how to become more synchronized.
-It’s essential to reputation management and overall operational numbers that partnerships support your business objectives and complement your network.
+It’s essential to reputation management and overall operational numbers that partnerships support your business objectives.

-Determining the winners of the OPS Awards requires a team of data experts applying advanced analytics to examine flight status arrival and departure data aggregated from global sources including civil aviation authorities, airlines, airports, and major online reservation systems.
+Determining the winners of the On-Time Performance Review requires a team of data experts applying advanced analytics to examine flight status arrival and departure data aggregated from global sources including civil aviation authorities, airlines, airports, and major online reservation systems.

-To learn more about our processes and criteria for selecting the award winners, download our whitepaper.
+To learn more about our processes and criteria for selecting the award winners, download our brochure.

-If you believe your airline’s flights are not fully covered in our database, please contact me and I would be happy to discuss our Airline Partnership Program where we can integrate your real-time flight status data at no cost and provide you with complimentary tools to help monitor and benchmark your on-time performance.
+If you believe your airline or airport’s flights are not fully covered in our database, please contact us and our team would be happy to discuss our Airline Partnership Program where we can integrate your real-time flight status data at no cost and provide you with tools to help monitor and benchmark your on-time performance.